F1248/OpenCore-Legacy-Patcher/docs/BOOT.md

 ![](../images/efi-boot.png)

-::: details Note for Mac Pros/Xserves/iMacs with unflashed GPUs
+::: details Note for Mac Pros, Xserves and iMacs with unflashed GPUs

 (Adapted from the [OpenCore on the Mac Pro guide](https://forums.macrumors.com/threads/opencore-on-the-mac-pro.2207814/))

-For Mac Pro, Xserve and, iMac users with non-flashed GPUs, you can still easily boot OpenCore and view the entire boot process.
+For Mac Pro, Xserve and iMac users with non-flashed GPUs, you can still easily boot OpenCore and view the entire boot process.

 Firstly, open the Terminal and run the following command:
 ```sh